AlienMajik/pwnagotchi_plugins/README.md

 ## Known Issues

 - **Wi-Fi Adapter Compatibility:** Works best with external adapters.
-Testing on the Raspberry Pi 5's Broadcom chip showed issues with mode switching and interface control.
-It may work on other Pi models—please share feedback!
+It now works for Raspberry Pi 5's built-in Broadcom CYW43455 chip, not sure if it works on other stock wifi chipset pi models.
+Please share feedback!
+If it works well on other Pi models.

 ## Summary

-Neurolyzer 1.5.2 elevates Pwnagotchi's stealth and privacy with advanced WIDS/WIPS evasion, hardware-aware operations, realistic MAC generation, and flexible modes.
-Compared to earlier versions, it offers superior reliability (via retries and error handling), deeper stealth (traffic throttling, probe sanitization), and better usability (enhanced UI and logging).
-Whether you're testing security or keeping a low profile, Neurolyzer 1.5.2 is a significant upgrade—more versatile, stealthy, and robust than ever.
+Neurolyzer 1.6.0 elevates Pwnagotchi's stealth and privacy with advanced WIDS/WIPS evasion, hardware-aware operations (including Pi 5 Nexmon support), realistic MAC generation, adaptive modes, and new features like dynamic stealth levels and whitelisting.
+Compared to 1.5.2, it offers smarter environmental adaptation, better reliability on modern hardware, deeper evasion (throttled deauth, 5GHz hopping), and enhanced usability (UI stealth display).
+Whether you're testing security or keeping a low profile, Neurolyzer 1.6.0 is a significant upgrade—more versatile, intelligent, and robust than ever.

 ## Neurolyzer Plugin Disclaimer